uptimeproject/php-cs-fixer-config/README.md

 return $config;
 ```

+Also, make sure to ignore the `.php_cs.cache` file in your git repository.

 ### Adding/overriding rules

 It can be the case that you want to change something in the rules.
 No problem, you can override or add rules as follows: